A coordination-free, convergent, and safe replicated tree: Preliminaries

 In what follows, we ignore queries, and identify an update operation with executing its effector at all replicas.

-\subsection{Properties and associated proof rules}
+\subsection{Properties and associated Proof Rules}

-Consider some data structure (in this case, \RDTName) characterised by a safety \emph{invariant}.
+Consider some data structure (in this case a tree) characterized by a safety \emph{invariant} (in this case, the tree invariant).
 We say that a state is \emph{local-safe} if it satisfies the data structure's invariant.
 An update is \emph{op-safe} if, starting from a local-safe state, it leaves it a local-safe state.
-The data structure is \emph{safe} if every update is op-safe.
-According to the CISE logic \cite{syn:app:sh179}, a distributed data structure is safe if \begin{inparaenum} \item it is safe in sequential execution, \item converges \item and the precondition of each operation is stable under the effect of any other concurrent operation. \end{inparaenum} We now detail these conditions.
+The distributed data structure is \emph{safe} if every update is op-safe.
+According to the CISE logic \cite{syn:app:sh179}, a distributed data structure is safe if the following properties hold: \begin{compactenum} \item \emph{Sequential safety}: Consider an environment restricted to sequential execution (operations execute one after another; there is no concurrency).
+If the initial state is local-safe at every replica, and each update is op-safe, it follows that the data structure is safe under sequential execution.
+Classically, sequential op-safety implies that each operation's precondition satisfies the weakest-precondition of the invariant with respect to the operation \cite{formel:lan:1832}. \item \emph{Convergence:} Strong Eventual Consistency (SEC) \cite{syn:rep:sh143} states that two replicas that have delivered the same set of operations must be in the same state, i.e., the system converges.
+If operations commute (as defined later), then SEC is guaranteed \cite{syn:rep:sh143}. \item \emph{Precondition stability:} In addition to sequential safety, updates must remain op-safe in the presence of concurrent (uncoordinated) updates.
+To ensure this, we apply the CISE precondition stability rule \cite{syn:app:sh179}: consider two updates $u$ and $v$; if the execution of $u$ does not make the precondition of $v$ false, nor vice-versa (\emph{precondition stability}), then executing $u$ and $v$ concurrently is op-safe.
+This must be true for all concurrent pairs of operations. \end{compactenum}

+CISE logic helps us identify the conditions under which concurrent operations conflict.
+When conflicting, CISE requires the operations to acquire tokens, that bring in a global synchronization point.
+Hence all updates in CISE are assumed to be definitive.

+In order to augment the CISE analysis for handling tentative updates, we add a condition for \emph{independence} to check whether skipping a move affects a move that already observed the effect of the skipped one.
+The independency analysis is inspired from \citet{Houshmand:2019:HRC:3302515.3290387}, even though they also, like CISE, do not consider tentative updates.

+\emph{Independence analysis:} Consider two updates $u$ and $v$ that are safe, $u$ executed before $v$.
+If moving $v$ before $u$ still maintains the safety of $v$, $v$ is said to be independent of $u$.
+Otherwise, if $v$ is unsafe before executing $u$, $v$ is dependent on the effect of $u$.